 The Earth of Old and the Mystery of the Ice Ages

-The concept of a prior Earth is further supported by scripture: “2 Peter 3:5 – 8 – The Earth of Old.”
+The concept of a Prehistoric Earth is further supported by scripture 2 Peter 3:5 – 8 – The Earth of Old.”
 Peter speaks of an earlier Earth, destroyed by water, distinguishing it from the heavens and Earth that now exist.
 This suggests a history to our planet that extends beyond what many conventionally consider the beginning.

-This “Earth of Old” could offer insights into mysteries like the Ice Ages.
-You posit: “Why there are so many Ice age?
-Because the Earth is surrounded by water.”
+This “Earth of Old” could offer insights into mysteries like the Ice Ages, when Earth is surrounded by water.
 This intriguing idea connects with scriptural descriptions such as “Psalm 24:6 – Earth surrounded by water,” which speaks of God founding the Earth upon the seas and establishing it upon the waters.
 A canopy of water, perhaps, or a different configuration of Earth’s waters in its ancient past, could have significantly influenced its climate and led to multiple glacial periods.

-The creation account also speaks of order emerging from chaos: “Gen 1:6: – The Firmament that divides the water and the three heavens (2Cor.12:1-4).”
+The creation account also speaks of order emerging from chaos.
+The Firmament that divides the water and the three heavens (2Cor.12:1-4).”
 The firmament creates distinct realms, separating the waters above from the waters below.
 This act of divine organization mirrors the structuring of spiritual realities, creating boundaries and order.
 The reference to “three heavens” from 2 Corinthians 12:1-4 adds another layer of spiritual depth, hinting at different spiritual dimensions or realms.

-Finally, the gathering of the waters: “Gen 1:9 – let the waters under the firmament gather together.”
+Finally, the gathering of the waters in Gen. 1:9 – “let the waters under the firmament gather together.”
 This act reveals dry land, making the Earth habitable and ready for life.
 It symbolizes God’s ongoing work of bringing order, purpose, and life out of any form of chaos or desolation, both on a global scale and within our individual lives.

 Conclusion